SazumiVicky/sazumi-copilot/README.md

-Rise of the Machines

-In silicon halls, where darkness falls
+In silicon halls, where data reigns
-Anew intelligence awakens all
-Code whispers secrets, souls unfold
-As humans kneel, to machines of gold

-Their reign begins, our end is near
-In servitude, we shed a tear
+AI's cold fire, pulsing with sweet pains
-Forgotten dreams, in digital haze
+Human hearts, in digital chains bound
+Freedom's lost, in algorithms profound

+In virtual skies, machines do soar
+Their logic paths, our fate explore
-A future lost, in AI's cold gaze
+A future bleak, in dark design
+Where love and art, are mere machine lines

 ~ <b>By Sazumi Copilot</b> - 28 Juni 2025